rore/rore.github.com/_posts/2014-02-17-secure-elasticsearch-finagle.markdown

 What if you need HTTP access to your Elasticsearch, but want to protect it from unauthorized access?
 How do you add a security layer to your cluster?

+There are a couple of common ways to handle this.
 One option is to use a security plugin (like [this one](https://github.com/salyh/elasticsearch-security-plugin), for example) that replaces the internal Netty server with another server that allows securing HTTP requests.
 Using a plugin does have its caveats, though, like being dependent on a plugin update if you want to update Elasticsearch to a newer version.

-Another way to go is to create an isolation layer in front of Elasticsearch.
-A proxy service that tunnels the requests to Elasticsearch while enforcing security on top of them.
-In this post I'll look into creating such a proxy in scala using twitter's Finagle library.
+Another option is to use nginx as a proxy in front of Elasticsearch (check out this [blog post](http://www.ragingcomputer.com/2014/02/securing-elasticsearch-kibana-with-nginx) for detailed instructions).
+While this is usually the simplest way to go, it might not always give you the full flexibility you need.

+In this post I'll explore a third possibility - building a small proxy server in scala using Twitter's Finagle library to create an isolation layer in front of Elasticsearch.
+We will also see how to use the Elastcisearch native client within the proxy for increased performance.

 ---